fbpx

 Frozen harbour in Helsinki, Finland

 I've been to Finland a couple of times.
-I'm a big fan of the capital city Helsinki but I also enjoyed my time in Tampere, which had a very Trondheim-like vibe.
+I'm a big fan of the capital city Helsinki but I also enjoyed my time in Tampere, which I felt had a very Trondheim-like vibe.

-If and when the world of international travel returns to normal, I'm looking forward to exploring Finland much more.
+Now that the world of international travel has long since returned to normal, I'm looking forward to exploring Finland much more.
 Please feel free to make any recommendations in the comments.

 In the meantime, here are some of the top Finland facts you may or may not know about this fascinating Nordic country.
 Enjoy!